 What happens if a natural disaster or invasive pests destroy part of my woodland?

-Landowners do not have to repay funds they’ve already received, but depending on how much destruction takes place, your agreement may be cancelled, in which case no further payments will be issued.
+Landowners do not have to repay funds they’ve already received, but depending on how much destruction takes place, your agreement may be canceled, in which case no further payments will be issued.

 What will this program cost me?